 Long-term return on the Lithuanian Investment Index’s asset classes

-The return on Lithuanian company stocks both in 2019 and over the past decade was the highest among the asset classes analysed.
-Last year the Lithuanian stock market grew 15.4%.
-Despite fluctuations, looking at the last 24 years, the average return on stocks in the country was 8.9% per year, and over the last 10 years it was 10.5%.
-In the first quarter of 2020, the country’s stocks suffered a drop of 15.1%, but that only had a 0.8 percentage point impact on the long-term average return since 1996, which shrank to 8.1%.
+The return on Lithuanian company shares both in 2019 and over the past decade was the highest among the asset classes analysed.
+Last year, the Lithuanian stock market grew by 15.4%.
+Despite fluctuations, looking at the last 24 years, the average return on shares in the country was 8.9% per year, and over the last ten years it was 10.5%.
+In the first quarter of 2020, Lithuania’s shares suffered a 15.1% drop, but that only had a 0.8 percentage point impact on the long-term average return since 1996, which shrank to 8.1%.

-The return on rental housing in Lithuania in 2019 ranked second among investment classes: the value of investments in housing last year grew 7.2% or, taking rental income into account as well, 11.5%.
-Looking at the 10-year period (through the end of 2019), the average annual return on rental housing in the country was 6.8%, and over the 24 years for which the index has been calculated, the average annual return on rental housing was the highest among all asset classes in the country at 13.9%.
-In the first quarter of 2020, despite contraction the return on rental housing remained positive and thus the long-term annual return since 1996 decreased only 0.1 percentage point to 13.8%.
+The return on rental housing in Lithuania in 2019 ranked second among investment classes: the value of investments in housing last year grew by 7.2% or, taking rental income into account, by 11.5%.
+Looking at the 10-year period (through the end of 2019), the average annual return on rental housing in Lithuania was 6.8%, and over the 24 years for which the index has been calculated – 13.9%, the highest among all asset classes.
+In the first quarter of 2020, despite contraction, the return on rental housing remained positive and thus the long-term annual return since 1996 decreased only by 0.1 percentage point to 13.8%.

-The return on deposits in Lithuania in 2019 stayed at the level of zero for a fifth year in a row and was also the same in the first quarter of 2020, hence that asset class’s long-term average return since 1996 was unchanged and remained at 4.4%.
+The return on deposits in Lithuania in 2019 stayed at the level of zero for a fifth year in a row and remained the same in the first quarter of 2020 – hence the long-term average return of this asset class did not change since 1996 and stayed at 4.4%.
 As at the end of 2019, the return on deposits in the country exceeded inflation only over the 24-year period, while in 2019 and over the past decade it fell short of that level.

 The return on Lithuania’s 2nd pillar pension funds

-Still, in the first four months of 2020 these funds, like all the financial markets, suffered a decline.
-While in the first quarter the drop was 14.8%, after a more favourable April, according to the data of the Lithuanian Association of Investment and Pension Funds, the change for the first four months of the year shrank to -8.7% and had a 0.7 percentage point impact on the average annual gain since the funds began operating in 2004, which fell to 4.5%.
+Still, in the first four months of 2020 these funds, same as all financial markets, suffered a decline.
+While in the first quarter the drop was 14.8%, it was followed by a more favourable April.
+According to the data of the Lithuanian Association of Investment and Pension Funds, the change for the first four months of the year shrank to -8.7% and had a 0.7 percentage point impact on the average annual gain since the funds began operating in 2004 – it was down to 4.5%.